 Filmmaking has been one of Lilly's passions from the minute she started watching movies.
 She always knew she wanted to be a filmmaker.
 When she was younger, the ultimate thing she thought one could make in this world was a movie.
 Growing up, this love for movies translated into getting her hands involved in as many creative aspects of film as she could.
 She was involved in costuming, design, performance and more.
 During her high school years, Lilly attended two programs offered by the New York Film Academy, getting some real filmmaking experience for the first time.
 Lilly is a recent graduate from film school, and has worked on several feature movie sets and a plethora of short films, as well as an internship at Walt Disney World for costuming.
 Lilly is also an avid dancer, and incorporates dance into her films.
 Lilly loves to create and tell stories, and is passionate about sharing her love for film with others.

-Nora Melhem is a current college student who has been involved in the arts for the past 8 years.
-Nora has worked as an actress, amateur playwright, and is an aspiring filmmaker.
+Nora Melhem is currently a college student who has been involved in the arts for the past eight years.
+Nora has worked as an actress, amateur playwright, and an aspiring filmmaker.
 Nora assists with the public relations, playwriting, teaching and stage managing for B*Tru Arts.

 Academy Hip Hop Dance Instructor

-Joseph "Bass Monstar" Blunt is a 24 year old dancer from Detroit who moved to Austin to start a street performing dance crew.
+Joseph "Bass Monstar" Blunt is a 24-year-old dancer from Detroit who moved to Austin to start a street performing dance crew.
 After an internship at Disney World in 2012, he chose to explore his options as a dancer.
-He moved to Austin, TX and plunged into the battle scene, this led to his first paying gig.
-He made the life changing decision to be a full-time street performer.
+He moved to Austin and plunged into the battle scene, which led to his first paying gig.
+He made the life-changing decision to be a full-time street performer.
 He formed his dance crew, IncrediCrew, an Austin based street performing dance crew, in the summer of 2014.
 IncrediCrew was created to focus on spreading the joy of dance and teaching their dance style all over the world.
-Their motto is "Everyone can be a hero, even you!"
-Which is to say, that everyone can help make someone's day a little brighter even with just a simple smile or as extravagant as a dance move.
-Their ultimate goal is to build a traveling Circus of dancers like themselves to have a stage outside of the major media productions [SYTYCD, America's Got Talent , etc.] to pursue their dreams on.
+Their motto is "Everyone can be a hero, even you!" which is to say that everyone can help make someone's day a little brighter even with just a simple smile or as extravagant as a dance move.
+Their ultimate goal is to build a traveling circus of dancers like themselves to have a stage outside of the major media productions (SYTYCD, America's Got Talent, etc.) to pursue their dreams.
 They say it’s a dream worth chasing and in their pursuit they will continue to inspire others to be heroes.